WeaPoN-wpn/Intelligent-Course-Management-System/face_rec/data/facial_data.md

-Facial capture data will be stored here
+Facial capture data will be stored in this folder